enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/BucharestInternet.md

 members agree more discussion is needed and also to clarify in what type on example and detail we need to cover

-**Bucharest / Internet Action: all agree to clarify in what type of incidents and events are covered by the RSIT and after finalize DGA**
+**Bucharest / Internet Action: all agree to add incident and event in the use cases and after this return on the decision on malware DGA**

 ## Add system-compromise #59
 all agree to close